divyanshsrivastava23/ToDoApp/README.md

 # ToDoApp
-A simple Todo App made on plain Vanilla JavaScript byusing CSS Animations.
+A simple Todo App made on plain Vanilla JavaScript by using CSS Animations.